Dr Patrice Braun

 Braun, P. (2006).
 “The E-Factor.
 Advancing Women Entrepreneurs in the Digital Economy”, APWIN, Issues on Gender Equity & Equality in the Knowledge based Information Society.
 Vol. 8, pp. 99-109.

 Braun, P. (2005) “Looking for a C-Change: Factors Contributing to Regional Development”.
 In R. Eversole & J. Martin (Eds.), Participation and Governance in Regional Development (pp. 79-94), Burlington, VT: Ashgate Publishing Company.

-Prof Patrice Braun holds an Adjunct Professorship in Research & Innovation at Federation University.
+Prof Patrice Braun holds an Adjunct Professorship in Research and Innovation at Federation University.
 She is the Principal Consultant at Patrice Braun Associates and the Director of the Asia-Pacific Centre for Women & Technology (APCWT), one of ten globally networked centres to mainstream women in the knowledge economy.

-Patrice is an Action Researcher with a PhD in regional small business network development underpinned by ICT and a Masters by Research on the use of the Internet for community informatics.
+Patrice is an action researcher with a PhD in regional small business network development underpinned by ICT and a Masters by Research on the use of the Internet for community informatics.
 Her global research and consultancy work in sustainable regional futures and ICT-enabled development focuses on gender economics.
 Prof Braun has published on gender inclusion, gender-responsive ecosystems and trade practices, knowledge economy skilling, and women’s entrepreneurship as a path for economic empowerment and social change.